cashojo2/4_pandas-challenge/README.md

-This repository demonstrates the use of Python, Pandas, and Jupyter Notebook to manipulate Pandas DataFrames to analyze school budget and standardized test data.
-This required aggregation of multiple data sources.
+This repository demonstrates the use of Python, Pandas, and Jupyter Notebook to analyze a school district's budget and standardized test data.
+This analysis required aggregation of multiple data sources and the manipulation of Pandas DataFrames.